mwherman2000/indy-arm/README.md

 1. Partition the set of Overlay cards into 3 layers
     - Business layer (yellow) - overlays that directly support business processes and are meaningful to business people/analysts
     - Application layer (blue) - overlays that directly support the design and implementation of applications (including user experience)
-    - Technology layer (green) - overlays that directly support serialization, signing, sercuring, storing, and sending data (5S)
+    - Technology layer (green) - overlays that directly support serialization, signing, securing, character encoding, storing, and sending data (5S)
 2. The Technology layer supports the needs of the Application layer; the Application layer supports the needs of the Business layer
 3. Order the Overlay cards within a layer (color range) from bottom to top
     - Higher cards build on top of or depend on lower cards